 I have been with the CHA/PA program for 8 years.
-I serve as a Clinical Administrator, helping complete the paper work necessary for clinical rotations.Laura.Casias@ucdenver.edu
+I serve as the Clinical Administrator, helping complete the paper work necessary for clinical rotations.Laura.Casias@ucdenver.edu

-I serve as a Clinical Administrator, working with the Clinical Team to schedule, confirm, and correspond with clinical sites on clinical rotation placement.
+I serve as the Clinical Services Professional, working with the Clinical Team to schedule, confirm, and correspond with clinical sites on clinical rotation placement.
 I received my Master of Human Relations degree from The University of Oklahoma.
 I enjoy working with people and helping individuals communicate and work together to achieve desired results.
 Janice.Baker@ucdenver.edu

 After graduating from CHA/PA in 2005, I practiced in primary care and emergency pediatrics for five years.
 I work with international education, global health experiences, and our new clinical site in Guatemala.

 The following videos, handouts, and websites provide extensive information on precepting education and training.

 CHA/PA students have access to a clinical rotation database that provides guidance and instructions for specific rotations.
 Please email Kay.Denler@ucdenver.edu if you would like to add information for your practice.